-About 150 HR professionals offer mock job interviews for high school students at the Expo.
+About 150 HR professionals offer mock job interviews for high school students at the annual NW Youth Careers Expo.
 These volunteers offer positive, constructive feedback that will help students for their next “real” interview for a job or college admission.
-Volunteers also hold 25-minute Career Talks.
+Volunteers also hold 20-minute Career Talks.

-- Mock Interviews: Educators may request one-one-one mock interviews for students when registering your school for the Expo, or you may contact our Expo Event Coordinator for more information.
+- How to sign up: Educators may request one-one-one mock interviews for students when registering your school for the Expo, or you may contact our Expo Event Coordinator for more information.
 We can accept drop-ins as space permits, but please sign up in advance.
 (More than 1,000 students are expected to seek interviews, which requires careful planning to recruit volunteers and minimize wait times.)

 - How to sign up: Students are welcome to "drop in" as space permits, with priority given to schools that have signed up for mock interviews.

-- Students receive Certificates of Completion for both.
+- What students receive: Students receive a Certificate of Completion for attending a Career Talk.

 Common Interview Questions